Sam Louie, author and licensed mental

 individualistic by nature, prioritizing

-.
+the group’s goals over personal ones.
 The view of "self" is often seen as relationally

 interdependent upon family and the wider community.
 Thus, shame often has an extremely broad impact for Asian Americans.
-In many Asian cultures, for this same reason, there is also a stigma against mental illness
+In many Asian cultures, for this same reason, there is also a stigma against mental illness.

 In Lee's case, his mother was experiencing